temporalio/documentation/kb/deploy-new-version-of-workflow.md

 To use the Workflow Replayer, you need to provide the following:

-- The Workflow Replayer to register the Workflow that is going to be replayed
+- The Workflow Replayer to register the Workflow that you want to replay
 - A Workflow History to execute, either:
   - Loaded directly from the Client
   - Loaded from the JSON History file

-If you choose to load the Workflow History directly from the Client, consult the [SDK specific documentation](/application-development/testing#replay) for more information.
+Consult the [SDK specific documentation](/application-development/testing#replay) for information on using the Workflow Replayer programmatically.

-If you chose to load the Event History from a JSON file on disk, use one the following methods:
+If you chose to load the Event History from a JSON file on disk, you can do so programmatically or from one of the following methods:

-### Programmatically

-Consult the [SDK specific documentation](/application-development/testing#replay) for information on loading event Histories.

 ### The Temporal CLI